 Set rop to the greatest common divisor of op1 and op2.
 The result is always positive even if one or both input operands are negative.
-Except if both inputs are zero; then this function defines gcd(0,0) = 0.

-unsigned long int mpz_gcd_ui (mpz_t rop, mpz_t op1, unsigned long int op2) [Function]
+unsigned long int mpz_gcd_ui (mpz_t rop, mpz_t op1, unsigned long int [Function] op2)

 Compute the greatest common divisor of op1 and op2.
 If rop is not NULL, store the result there.